FirmoDaniel/A-Better-Puppers/README.md

     * _All links when selected lead to the assigned pages._

 * Footer Links
-    *  Footer links are house in a Bootstrap Container to ensure correct sizing.
+    *  Footer links are housed in a Bootstrap Container to ensure correct sizing.
 Font size is set to zero using media queries so the footer remains neat on small screens.
         *  FaceBook
         *  Twitter
         *  Instagram